faroukbmiled/BOIIIWD/README.md

 .
 It saves your input except for workshop id <br>
 .
 Excuse the progress bar its pretty shit atm, will be working on it <br>
 .
 If you do not know where to find your map in-game check this [video](https://youtu.be/XIQjfXXlgQs?t=260) out ,for mods find "mods" in the game's main menu <br>
 .
-Initializing SteamCMD for the first time could take some time depending on your internet speed
+Initializing SteamCMD for the first time could take some time depending on your internet speed <br>
+.
+If the download fails when getting big maps its SteamCMD's fault, still working on a workaround